 Great River home prices are not only among the most expensive in New York, but Great River real estate also consistently ranks among the most expensive in America.

-Great River is a decidedly white-collar town, with fully 91.78% of the workforce employed in white-collar jobs, well above the national average.
+Great River is a decidedly white-collar town, with fully 89.94% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Great River is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Great River who work in management occupations (16.59%), teaching (15.81%), and business and financial occupations (10.70%).
+There are especially a lot of people living in Great River who work in teaching (19.70%), management occupations (15.00%), and business and financial occupations (10.98%).

 Also of interest is that Great River has more people living here who work in computers and math than 95% of the places in the US.

 Great River is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In Great River, a lot of people use the train to get to work every day though Great River is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The people who call Great River home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Great River residents report their race to be White.
-Great River also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.42% of the town’s residents.
+The greatest number of Great River residents report their race to be White, followed by Asian.
 Important ancestries of people in Great River include Italian, Irish, German, English, and Hungarian.

 The most common language spoken in Great River is English.
 Other important languages spoken here include Italian and Spanish.